River Murray (Corowa to Ovens junction) Erosion Management Plan

 - boating safety has become a secondary focus for the new Plan based on the concern raised by a large number of stakeholders.

 Submissions are now closed, and you can see some of the comments made on the map here.

 What was in the draft Erosion Management Plan?

 The draft River Murray (Corowa to Ovens River) Erosion Management Plan has been developed to address the excessive rates of erosion along with safety and amenity issues for passive waterway users identified in this section of the River.

 The plan considers land and water based erosion management strategies, with key components including riverbank protection work and restrictions on high-wash/wake boating activities.
-The proposed strategies seek to address environmental and community safety needs while ensuring the community can continue to enjoy the river in a sustainable and responsible manner and minimising economic impact on the various industries directly or indirectly reliant on the river.
+The proposed strategies seek to address environmental and community safety needs, while ensuring the community can continue to enjoy the river in a sustainable and responsible manner, and minimise economic impact on the various industries directly or indirectly reliant on the river.

 The Plan was developed as a result of the Murray Darling Basin Authority’s report on bank erosion in this section of the river.